 Step 5: Head to Settings and find the app.

 Visit Settings on your Android device.
 Settings typically has a gear-shaped icon, but that depends on your themes and arrangement: Search for it if you have trouble locating the right spot.

-Select the app, and this should bring up options to Uninstall, Force Close, or Force Stop (often you cannot uninstall core apps, only disable them, but these apps are unlikely to be the problem).
+Step 8: Select the app, and this should bring up options to Uninstall, Force Close, or Force Stop (often, you cannot uninstall core apps, only disable them, but these apps are unlikely to be the problem).

 It’s a smart idea to give plenty of security and malware protection to each Android device, and it’s particularly crucial to install antivirus software if you have been unlucky with questionable apps before.
 After you manually delete the app causing you issues, you will need to increase your phone’s overall security.

 Fortunately, there’s no shortage of security apps out there.
 Look for a security app with all the features you want in one, rather than downloading several apps where each just does one or two things.
 A good security app will be able to delete junk or spam files, scan for viruses, and keep your information private.
 Some apps have settings to delete any questionable software automatically.

 We recommend Safe Security, AVG Antivirus, or Avast Antivirus, all available in the Google Play Store.
 We also have a complete guide to Android security and antivirus recommendations.
 Once you’ve downloaded proper protection against malware, you’ll even notice your device functions better overall.